Are there any prerequisites?

 How are the students selected to be in the program?

-Students entering the program are selected by the following criteria:
+Students entering the program are selected by ranking:

 - Timely submission of completed Application Packet

-- Attending a Pharmacy Technician Program Information Session
+- Completing a Pharmacy Technician Program Information Session

 - Successful completion of the ACC Health Sciences Student Criminal Background Check (Submitted only at the request of the Program)